dmitrycello/yaglpp/README.md

 > [!WARNING]
 > Do not forget to hit the **`Apply`** button after setting up the options for each platform configuration.

-7. <ins>Build the library</ins>.
+### 7. Build the library
 Now close the Properties window.
 In the Solution Explorer open **`glpp.h`** file, so the IDA focuses on glpp project within the solution.
 Select any of the 4 configurations on the top of IDE:

 ![14.png](https://github.com/dmitrycello/dmitrycello/blob/main/glpp/14.png)